karol-ciolczyk/ult-sys-review-app/README.md

 ### `New list modal:`

 - You can create new list and add new tasks to this list
-- There is no possibility to check task as done
+- There is no possibility to mark task as done
 - At the end you have to click the "SAVE" to keep changes and view them in the list immediately after your save

 ![](./files/new-list.png)